Surgery

 Minimally invasive surgery

-Minimally invasive surgeries use smaller and fewer incisions than traditional or "open" surgeries do.
-This offers many advantages, including:
+Minimally invasive surgery uses smaller and fewer incisions than traditional or "open" surgery.
+This offers many potential benefits, including:

 - Less harm to surrounding tissue